envoyproxy/data-plane-api/docs/root/configuration/http_filters/router_filter.rst

     request, including any retries that take place.

 gateway-error
-  Envoy will attempt a retry if the upstream server responds with 502, 503 or 504 response code.
-This policy should have the same behavior with 5xx, despite the smaller number of response codes to be checked.
+  Envoy will attempt a retry if the upstream server responds with 502, 503, or 504 response code.
+  This policy is similar to the *5xx* policy but will only retry requests that result in a 502, 503, or 504.

 connect-failure
   Envoy will attempt a retry if a request is failed because of a connection failure to the upstream